RachelfromIreland/CPI-Project/documents/TESTING.md

 - The message asking if a user wants to log out is loading correctly.
 - Clicking the button on the message redirects to the home page correctly.

+### Admin
+- Adding /admin to the URL brings the user to the Django admin page.
+- When logged in as the superuser within the admin page the user has the ability to view, edit and delete all bookings, regardless of creator.

 ## Bugs
 ### Solved Bugs